 Runbooks automatically captures and updates context from your repositories, PR review feedback, and past code changes - creating a living knowledge base that grows with your team.

-From small refactors to product backlog, Aviator’s context-aware Runbooks help standardize AI-development without compromising on the quality.
+For engineering teams working on shared, evolving codebases, Aviator’s context-aware Runbooks help standardize AI-development without compromising on the quality.

 Convert bug reports and stack traces into systematic debugging workflows that guide AI agents through root cause analysis.
 Create reproducible steps for identifying, isolating, and resolving issues while ensuring proper testing and validation.